 On August 23, 2019, we entered into an agreement with BPI France for an interest-free conditional advance of €600 thousand payable in milestone installments for its MACA program of Macuneos (BIO201) in dry Age-Related Macular Degeneration (AMD).
 The proceeds were subject to financial conditions that have been met in April 2021.
 The Company received €400 thousand in April 2021 in connection with this agreement.
 The balance of €200 thousand will be received once the Company finalizes the program.
-The repayment of this conditional advance is subject to the successful completion of the project: in case of technical and economic failure, a minimum repayment of €240 thousand is due at the end of the project timeline (36 months after first conditional advance received) and in case of successful completion, repayment over a 5-year period will commence in September 2022.
+The repayment of this conditional advance is subject to the successful completion of the project: in case of technical and economic failure, a minimum repayment of €240 thousand is due at the end of the project timeline (36 months after first conditional advance received) and in case of successful completion, repayment over a 5-year period will commence in September 2024.
 As part of this agreement, the Company was entitled to receive a grant of €380 thousand, of which €260 thousand was received in April 2021.
 As of December 31, 2021, we recognized €202 thousand as subsidies since 53% of the budget of research and development expenses was incurred on that project at the closing date.
+As of December 31, 2022, no research and development expenses has been incurred.
+Therefore, no additional subsidies has been recognized.